aparnaprasendran-dev/ecommerce-business-analytics/README.md

 # 🚀 Files Included

-- Power BI Dashboard (.pbix)
+- 📄 Power BI Dashboard (.pbix)
-- Dashboard Report (.pdf)
+- 📄 Dashboard Report (.pdf)
-- SQL Query Collection
+- 📂 SQL Queries
-- Dashboard Screenshots
+- 📂 Dashboard Screenshots

+---

+# ▶️ How to Use

+1. Download the `.pbix` file.
+2. Open it using Microsoft Power BI Desktop.
+3. Interact with the dashboard using slicers and filters.
+4. Explore the SQL Queries folder to understand the analytical queries used in the project.

 ---